AnurudhJaiswar/netflix_project-sql/README.md

 FROM netflix;

 SELECT * FROM netflix
+...

 -- 15 Business Problems

---1.
-Count the number of movies vs TV Shows
+### 1. Count the number of movies vs TV Shows
+...sql
 SELECT
      type,
 	 COUNT(*)
 FROM netflix
 GROUP BY type
+...

---2.
-Find the most common rating for movies and TV shows SELECT
+### 2. Find the most common rating for movies and TV shows
+...sql
+SELECT
 	TYPE RATING
 FROM